PUC Docket Proceedings

 - In February 2020, the PUC approved Hawaiian Electric Companies’ cost recovery and accounting treatment related to the CBRE program (Decision and Order No. 37007).

-- In April 2020, the Commission convened Phase 2 of the CBRE program and established seven objectives to significantly increase participation in the CRBE program (Order No. 37070).
-Based on these objectives, the Commission discussed the following elements of Phase 2: program capacity, the procurement process, project capacity and distribution, capacity reserved for smaller projects, mechanisms to serve residential and low-to-moderate income (LMI) customers, and special considerations for Molokai and Lanai.
-The Commission also set forth dates for Hawaiian Electric Companies’ to submit comments, draft tariffs and RFPs, and the convening of a technical conference to discuss the draft tariffs and RFPs.
+- In April 2020, the PUC convened Phase 2 of the CBRE program and established seven objectives to significantly increase participation in the CRBE program (Order No. 37070).
+Based on these objectives, the PUC discussed the following elements of Phase 2: program capacity, the procurement process, project capacity and distribution, capacity reserved for smaller projects, mechanisms to serve residential and low-to-moderate income (LMI) customers, and special considerations for Molokai and Lanai.
+The PUC also set forth dates for Hawaiian Electric Companies’ to submit comments, draft tariffs and RFPs, and the convening of a technical conference to discuss the draft tariffs and RFPs.

 Related Docket No: 2015-0382, 2018-0195.